drenfr01/FaceOff/README.md

 timer: How many seconds are left before the timer function is called.
 timer_function: The function to call when the timer hits 0.
+game: The number of the game for this session.

 ### Collections
 Users: Keeps track of a player